 Jaundice patients and people having liver-related disorders have been encouraged to consume sugarcane extract in traditional system of medicine in curing diseases.
 Sugarcane juice is also used as aphrodisiac, laxative, demulcent, antiseptic, and tonic.

-According to the Unani system of medicine in India, one of the major benefits of sugarcane juice is that it regulates the bilirubin levels of the liver and it is recommended that consumption of large amount of sugarcane juice helps for an immediate relief from jaundice.
+According to the Unani system of medicine in India, sugarcane juice is considered beneficial for the liver by regulating the bilirubin levels and it is recommended that consumption of large amount of sugarcane juice helps for an immediate relief from jaundice.
 These assumptions have also been supported by modern pharmacological studies, which revealed that sugarcane contains various bioactivities like anti-inflammatory, analgesic, antihyperglycemic, diuretic, and hepatoprotective effects.